bonilokesh/GANS-MODEL/README.md

  #this model will helpfull to turn the real images to the landscape paintings using Generative Adversarial Networks models.
- we have used cyclegan model.
+ i have used cyclegan model.